-This chocolate orange Easter cake is great if you fancy pushing the boat out at the end of Lent and really serve up something a bit more luxurious than just a chocolate sponge for Sunday tea!
+This chocolate orange Easter cake is great if you fancy pushing the boat out at the end of Lent.
+Serve up something a bit more luxurious than just a chocolate sponge for Sunday tea!
 The moist chocolate cake is flavoured with ground almonds, orange liqueur and has melted chocolate folded in to make it the most luxurious gateau possible!
-This chocolate orange cake is bound to be appreciated by family and friends.
-Why not make this cake for a grown up birthday party too and top with little flakes of edible gold leaf, glitter or chocolate stars or just top with an assortment of luxury Belgian chocolates?
+This Easter cake is bound to be appreciated by family and friends.
+Why not make this cake for a grown up birthday party too.
+Top with little flakes of edible gold leaf, glitter or chocolate stars or just top with an assortment of luxury Belgian chocolates?
 If liked you can use a coffee or almond flavour liqueur or brandy instead.
 This cake will take 45 to prepare and 1hr to bake.
 This Easter dessert serves 12 people making it a perfect option for sharing.

 - For this Easter recipe